PrestaShop/prestashop.github.io/news/_posts/releases/2016-04-25-here-comes-prestashop-1-7-alpha-4.md

 <div class="alert alert-important" role="alert">
-While this alpha version is not ready for production stores, it is a great base for us to get your feedbacks.
+While this alpha version is not ready for production stores, it is a great basis for us to get your feedbacks.

 We’re are still working on some features and know some parts are broken. <a href="http://build.prestashop.com/news/prestashop-1-7-alpha-3-is-here/#whats-in-progress">Check out the list in this article</a>.
 </div>